James Sterling Tippett: Biography

 Tippett taught in Pennsylvania, Connecticut, and South Carolina, while continuing to write children's books and edit educational textbooks.
 His works include: I Live in a City (1927), I Go A-Traveling (1929), I Spend the Summer (1930), Busy Carpenters (1930), Toys and Toymakers (1931), A World to Know (1933), Henry and the Garden and Stories about Henry (1936), Shadow and the Stocking (1937), Sniff (1937), Counting the Days (1940), and Abraham Lincoln (1951), as well as a series called Understanding Science.

 Tippett moved with his wife Martha to Chapel Hill, North Carolina, in 1939.
 There he served as a visiting professor of education at the University of North Carolina at Chapel Hill until his death in 1958.
 In 1972 his name was added to the North Carolina Educational Hall of Fame.

-James S. Tippett's best known work is "Sunning", a poem about a dog laying in the summer sun that became required reading in many elementary schools.
+James S. Tippett's best known work is "Sunning", a poem about a dog lying in the summer sun that became required reading in many elementary schools.
 Thus his place as a historic poet in the world was secured.